jeffmikels/mattermost_api_dart/doc/MattermostFilesApi.md

 );

-final fileId = fileId_example; // String | The ID of the file to get
+final String fileId = 'fileId_example'; // String | The ID of the file to get

 try {
   await client.files.getFile(fileId);